Leonard Jan Le Vann: Controversial practices at the Provincial Training School for Mental Defectives

-As superintendent of the Provincial Training School, Le Vann was a key player in many sterilizations and antipsychotic drug experiments that took place through the 1950s and 1960s.
-Not much was known about his methods and procedures at the Provincial Training School until they surfaced at the Leilani Muir trial.
+As superintendent of the Provincial Training School, Le Vann was a key player in many sterilizations and antipsychotic drug experiments that took place during the 1950s and 1960s.
+Little was known about his methods and procedures at the Provincial Training School until they surfaced at the Leilani Muir trial.
 First, it was discovered that he was never fully accredited as a psychiatrist in Canada or England.
 This is very shocking as it was said that during his twenty-five year reign he almost always would refer a child with a mental deficiency for sterilization, even when the child's IQ greatly exceeded seventy, the legal upper cut off for sterilization.
 It was as though the child's fate was sealed before the day of their trial.

 Another frightening claim that has been made is that the school never informed the trainees that they were being sterilized.
 Instead, the Provincial Training School would often lie and tell them that their appendix had to be removed which required surgery.

 In addition, Le Vann also utilized his power at the school to carry out his own experiments using the children as his "personal guinea pigs".
 When he was conducting his experiments on the effectiveness of different antipsychotic drugs he never obtained any consent from parents or guardians.
 No one was informed about what was going on during the trials.
 Another unethical routine that surfaced from the trial of Leilani Muir was that he would routinely castrate male "Mongols" (males with Down Syndrome) even though these children were already sterile.
 During the trial, it was discovered that he and Dr. Thompson were conducting experiments on the testicular tissue of the Down syndrome males.